Section A: Switching from the Graduate Visa to Skilled Worker Visa

 Section B: Employer Sponsor Licence Requirement

-Even though UK employers don’t need a sponsor licence to hire a graduate visa holder, they must have permission to sponsor a migrant under the skilled worker route.
-This means that if you’re not currently approved to recruit a foreign national to work in the UK in a specific job role within an eligible skilled occupation, you’ll need to apply for a relevant licence.
+While UK employers don’t need a sponsor licence to hire a graduate visa holder, they have to have permission to sponsor a migrant under the skilled worker route.
+This means that if your organisation does not currently have a valid sponsor licence, you’ll need to apply for one before you can hire under the Skilled Worker route.

 To be eligible to sponsor migrants under the skilled worker route, you’ll need to make an application for a sponsor licence.
 This involves registering your details online with UK Visas and Immigration (UKVI), completing an online application form and paying the relevant fee.